techboy04/TechnoOps-Collection/README.md

 ### Mob of the Dead Specific
 - Afterlife will not down/kill the player if the bar depletes completely (similar to Beast in Shadows of Evil)
 - Added a modified version of the Cat has 9 Lives script

+### Nuketown Specific
+- Perks Modifier, be able to choose how the perks drop